lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/components/layouts/GameLayout1.tsx`
   - The pending draft year is now tracked via a ref so we preserve the last typed value through blur handlers.
   - Invalid numeric input no longer clears the field; we fall back to the raw draft so players can correct typos without losing their entry.
+  - Draft values persist until a successful commit; pressing Enter applies the clamped year immediately while clearing the draft cache.
+  - When blur fires with no draft, the input now re-syncs to the committed `selectedYear` so the field never empties after Enter commits.
+  - While the input is blurred and no committed year exists yet, the picker uses the last valid typed year as a temporary value so the rail recenters without fighting the edit session.
+  - The input textbox always reflects the raw `yearInput` string—even before a year is committed—so blur/rail sync never drops the user’s typed digits.

 ### Year Picker Auto-Center (2025-10-28)